Lollover45/data-engineering-project/README.md

 ### 9 Running Clickhouse roles (it is important to run all the 1.-7. steps beforehand)

 ### 10 Running OpenMetadata (it is important to run all the 1.-7. steps beforehand)
+PS!
+There might rise an issue that elastic search container won't stay running.
+If this happens then go in Docker UI Settings -> Resources and increase the Memory Limit value.

 1. Create a role that can access database on OpenMetadata
 ```bash